Statistical Decoding 2.0: Reducing Decoding to LPN: Notation and Coding Theory Background

 \end{definition}

-We will consider here the binary symmetric channel (BSC) given by \begin{definition}[binary symmetric channel] BSC$(p)$ is a BIMS channel with output alphabet $\sY=\{0,1\}$ and transition probabilities $p(0|0)=p(1|1)=1-p$, $p(1|0)=p(0|1)=p$, where $p$ is the crossover probability of the channel. \end{definition}
+{LPN samples correspond to the binary symmetric channel (BSC) given by} \begin{definition}[binary symmetric channel] BSC$(p)$ is a BIMS channel with output alphabet $\sY=\{0,1\}$ and transition probabilities $p(0|0)=p(1|1)=1-p$, $p(1|0)=p(0|1)=p$, where $p$ is the crossover probability of the channel. \end{definition}

 In other words, this means that a bit $b$ is transformed into its opposite $1-b$ with probability $p$ when sent through the channel.
 It is readily verified that